digital-asset/daml-finance/docs/source/index.rst

 Content
 *******

-* `Overview <overview/intro>`: description of the purpose of the library, its high-level architecture, as well as targeted use cases.
+* :doc:`Overview <overview/intro>`: description of the purpose of the library, its high-level architecture, as well as targeted use cases.
-* `Concepts <concepts/intro>`: explanation of the main concepts used throughout the library, and how they fit together
+* :doc:`Concepts <concepts/intro>`: explanation of the main concepts used throughout the library, and how they fit together
-* `Packages <packages/intro>`: documentation for each individual package and its contained modules
+* :doc:`Packages <packages/intro>`: documentation for each individual package and its contained modules
-* `Tutorials <tutorials/intro>`: step-by-step implementation guides across different use cases
+* :doc:`Tutorials <tutorials/getting-started/intro>`: step-by-step implementation guides across different use cases
-* `Reference <reference/intro>`: glossary as well as code-level documentation for each package
+* :doc:`Reference <reference/glossary>`: glossary as well as code-level documentation for each package

 Starting Points
 ***************

 The following is a suggested learning path to get productive quickly:

-#.
-Get started quickly: `<tutorials/getting-started/intro>`
+#. :doc:`Get started <tutorials/getting-started/intro>` quickly
 #.
-Understand the fundamental concepts in depth: `<overview/core-concepts>`
+Understand the :doc:`fundamental concepts <concepts/intro>` in depth
 #.
-Learn how to model and implement different financial instruments: `<tutorials/instrument-modeling/intro>``
+Learn how to :doc:`model different financial instruments <tutorials/instrument-modeling/intro>`
 #.
-Read up on background, purpose, and intended usage of the library: `<overview/intro>``
+Read up on the :doc:`background, purpose, and intended usage <overview/intro>` of the library
 #.
-Explore advanced topics following the tutorials: `<tutorials>`
+Explore the `Daml Finance Reference Application <https://github.com/digital-asset/daml-finance-app>`_

 If you are missing content from the documentation, have feedback on the library, or need any help using it, don't hesitate to <open an issue> on the repository.